Liam-YorkRobertson/alx-low_level_programming/README.md

 # alx-low_level_programming
-In this repo we will store the projects used to learn low level programming with ALX
+In this repo we will store the projects used to learn low level programming with ALX.
+Starting with C